tavinathanson/taviblock/README.md

-TaviBlock & PF Blocker
+TaviBlock
 ========================

 ## Overview
-TaviBlock & PF Blocker is a self-control solution for blocking distracting websites on macOS.
-It uses a dual-layer approach:
+TaviBlock is a self-control solution for blocking distracting websites on macOS.
+It uses a hosts-based approach:

 - **Network-Level Blocking**: Modifies `/etc/hosts` to block specified domains.
-- **Firewall-Level Blocking**: Uses PF (Packet Filter) rules to block outgoing connections to IP addresses resolved from those domains.
+- **Application Control**: Automatically closes applications or browser tabs when their corresponding domains are blocked.

-This approach helps prevent access to distracting websites by interfering with both DNS resolution and direct connections at the firewall level.
+This approach helps prevent access to distracting websites and applications, making it harder to procrastinate.

 ## Repository Layout

 ```
 taviblock/
 ├── cli/
 │   ├── taviblock.py         # CLI tool to manage /etc/hosts blocking
-│   └── pf_agent.py      # PF Firewall Agent to block resolved IP addresses
+│   └── kill_applications.sh # Script to kill applications or close browser tabs
 ├── config.txt               # Configuration file containing list of domains to block
 └── README.md                # This file
 ```

 ## Prerequisites
-- macOS with PF (Packet Filter) enabled
+- macOS
 - Python 3
 - Root (administrator) privileges